 The resort also offers an opportunity to feed the sea turtles, nurse sharks, stingrays, and flamingoes for a fee.
-However, I’d recommend catching the complimentary daily viewing of the feedings at 10:30AM & 1:30PM.
+However, I’d recommend catching the complimentary daily viewing of the feedings.

 The Gym & Spa //

 Lastly, it’s worth noting that the Hyatt Baha Mar has an outstanding workout facility and spa.
-My mom and I used the gym a few times during our stay.
+I’ve used the gym on numerous occassions and even took a yoga class on the lawn.
 It is not at all your typical resort gym.
 It has true, clip-in spin bikes on an outside balcony, over 20 cardio machines, a weight machine section, free weights, TRX bands, and a box jump area, along with daily group class offerings like yoga and zumba.
 The gym is included in your stay where the classes, I believe, are $10 each.

 Where to Eat